restic/restic/doc/Design.md

 The restic backup program guarantees the following:

- * Accessing content of backup-up files and meta data should not be possible without a password for the repository.
+ * Accessing the unencrypted content of stored files and meta data should not be possible without a password for the repository.
 Everything except the `version` file and the meta data included for informational purposes in the key files is encrypted and then signed.

  * Modifications (intentional or unintentional) can be detected automatically on several layers: